ssvlabs/SIPs/sips/re_registering_attack_protection.md

 In both scenarios, a validator would be operating on the SSV network under the control of a harmful user instead of the rightful validator owner.

 #### Front-Running
-In this scenario, a malicious actor could "front-run" a genuine user trying to register a validator.
+In this scenario, a malicious actor could "front-run" an honest user trying to register a validator.
 The registration would appear as legitimate.
 To keep the attack ongoing, the attacker would cover the validator's fees.

-To make any changes (such as removing or changing the cluster), the genuine user would need to exit the validator.
+To make any changes (such as removing or changing the cluster), the honest user would need to exit the validator.

 #### Re-registering attack
 In this case, an attacker could identify a validator that has been removed (from the SSV network) and quickly re-register it, thereby preventing the owner from transferring the validator elsewhere.
 Similar to the front-running scenario, the attacker would cover the validator's fees to keep the attack active.

-In response, the genuine user would need to exit the validator immediately.
+In response, the honest user would need to exit the validator immediately.

 ## Rational & Design Goals
 This SIP proposes a method to safeguard users by preventing unauthorized access to their validators by harmful entities.
 The proposal ensures that only the legitimate owner of a validator can enroll it in the SSV network.
 The process involves using the validator's private key to sign the address that is registering, along with a nonce.